-The 2013 Dodge Dart is the only vehicle in the compact sedan segment to include four-wheel anti-lock disc brakes (ABS) with traction control standard on all models.
+The 2013 Dodge Dart includes four-wheel disc antilock brakes (ABS) with traction control standard on all models.

 The Dodge Dart features a four-channel anti-lock braking system that monitors the speed of each wheel individually.
 The four-channel system allows individual wheel braking for superior control and provides backup braking in the unlikely event that one of the two braking circuits would fail.
 The ABS software uses a steering wheel angle sensor that allows the system to differentiate between straight-line braking and braking in a turn resulting in better straight line braking with minimal yaw.